2.11.2 SIFS qualifying child

 In some circumstances the child can be a SIFS qualifying child, even if they are on job seeker YA.
 For example:

-- Young people aged 18 and 19 years old on job seeker YA may be a SIFS qualifying child for part of the financial year (i.e. from 1 July 2012 to 31 December 2012) where they were previously studying toward and completed their year 12 certificate.
+- Young people aged 18 and 19 years old on job seeker YA may be a SIFS qualifying child for part of the financial year (that is, from 1 July 2012 to 31 December 2012) where they were previously studying toward and completed their year 12 certificate.

-- Children aged under 18 years old on job seeker YA who had completed year 12 (e.g. May 2012) - remain a SIFS qualifying child for the entire 2012-13 financial year or up until their 18th birthday.
+- Children aged under 18 years old on job seeker YA who had completed year 12 (for example, May 2012) - remain a SIFS qualifying child for the entire 2012-13 financial year or up until their 18th birthday.

 Act reference: FAAct section 57G When an individual is eligible for SIFS in normal circumstances

 Death of child before the payment is made

 SIFS can be paid to an individual whose child dies, provided the eligibility requirements for SIFS are met.